dilayercelik/dilayercelik.github.io/CV.md

 - *GRADE: 19.31/20*

-**Udacity (2020)**

-Completion of 2 (3-month long) Nanodegrees:

-- Machine Learning Engineer (July-Sept 2020)
-- AI Programming with Python (April-June 2020)

 ---
 # Experience

+**PhD student in computational neuroscience at the University of Oxford (Oct 2025 - current)**

+**MSc Research Rotation Student in the Cragg Group at Oxford (May 2025 - August 2025)**
+- fast-scan cyclic voltammetry (FCV), voltage sensor, dopamine neurotransmission in striatum

+**MSc Research Rotation Student in the Adaptive Decisions Lab at Oxford (Jan 2025 - April 2025)**
+- Presented a poster at the 14th Oxford Neuroscience Symposium: "Fast and slow sensory cortical dynamics during reversal learning".

-**SCGB Research Fellow in Computational Neuroscience at Simons Foundation (from Sept 2022)**
+**SCGB Research Fellow in Computational Neuroscience at Simons Foundation (Sept 2022-Sept 2023)**

-- Awarded a fellowship grant to work on a supervised research project starting in Term 1 of 2022-2023.
+- Awarded an undergraduate researcher fellowship grant to work on a supervised research project in the Gatsby Unit (UCL)
+- Presented a poster in the SURF Research Symposium (April 17, 2023) in NYC
 - Supervisor: Dr Brendan Bicknell (Gatsby Unit & Häusser Lab)
-- Project:
+- Project: Dendritic computations in spiking neural networks for sound localisation
-- Skills:

 **MSci Research Intern in Neural Plasticity and Crossmodal Reorganisation at UCL (from Sept 2022)**